Rumor spread in social network

-Rumor is an important form of social communications, and the spread of rumors plays a significant role in a variety of human affairs.
-There are two approaches to investigate the rumor spreading process: the microscopic models and the macroscopic models.

-The macroscopic models propose a macro view about this process are mainly based on the widely used Daley-Kendall and Maki-Thompson models.
-Particularly, we can view rumor spread as a stochastic process in social networks.

-While the microscopic models are more interested more on the micro interactions between individuals.
+The spread of rumors is an important form of communication in society.
+There are two approaches to investigating the rumor spreading process: microscopic models and the macroscopic models.
+The macroscopic models propose a macro view about this process and are mainly based on the widely-used Daley-Kendall and Maki-Thompson models.
+Particularly, rumor spread can be viewed as a stochastic process in social networks.
+By contrast, the microscopic models are more interested on micro-level interactions between individuals.

-Rumor propagation Models
+Rumor propagation models

-In the last few years, there has been a growing interest in rumor propagation in Online social networks problems where different approaches have been proposed to investigate it.
+In the last few years, there has been a growing interest in rumor propagation in online social networks problems where different approaches have been proposed.

-By carefully scrutinizing the existing literature, we categorize the works into macroscopic and microscopic approaches.